How to Enable Syntax Highlighting and Autosuggestions in Bash (No sudo Required)

 gawk could not be found during make — You have mawk or another awk variant.
 Follow Step 2 to build gawk from source.

-Suggestions not appearing — Make sure both bleopt lines are present in ~/.bashrc and that you've reloaded it with source ~/.bashrc.
+Suggestions not appearing — Make sure both bleopt lines are inside the final attach block and that you've reloaded with source ~/.bashrc.

-Want an easier life? — Check if zsh is already installed on your system:
+Want an easier life? — Check if zsh is already installed:

 which zsh